Syllabus for Dietetics Programme

 Layout of the Programme

-The programme has a solid curriculum and includes:
+The programme has a set curriculum and includes:

-First semester: Food Science and Nutrition A, 30 credits
+1. First semester: Food Studies, Nutrition and Dietetics A: Nutrition, 30 credits

-Third semester: Dietetic and Public Health 15 credits, Basic Medical Physiology 15 credits
+3. Third semester: Nutrition and Public Health 15 credits, Basic Medical Physiology 15 credits

-Fourth semester: Psychology AI Basic Course 15 credits, Dietetic and Clinical Nutrition I 15 credits
+4. Fourth semester: Psychology for Dieticians AI 15 credits, Dietetic and Clinical Nutrition I 15 credits

-Fifth semester: Food Science and Nutrition C: Sociology of Food and Nutrition 7.5 credits, Food Science and Nutrition C: Research Methods 7.5 credits, Dietetic and Clinical Nutrition II 7.5 credits and Dietetic and Clinical Nutrition III 7.5
+5. Fifth semester: Food Studies, Nutrition and Dietetics C: Sociological Perspectives on Food 7.5 credits, Food Studies, Nutrition and Dietetics C: Scientific Methods 7.5 credits, Dietetic and Clinical Nutrition II 7.5 credits and Dietetic and Clinical Nutrition III 7.5 credits

-Sixth semester: Practice Placement Training in Dietetics 15 credits and Bachelor's Thesis 15 credits
+6. Sixth semester: Practice Placement Training in Dietetics 15 credits and Food Studies, Nutrition and Dietetics C: Bachelor's Thesis 15 credits

 Guaranteed admission is given to courses that are required in the programme, provided that the requirements for eligibility for each course are met.